dodderingstalwart/carnac/README.md

 # Carnac
 An opensource Go application to input Carnac jokes and/or insults and store them into a database.<br>
+* Creates an SQL database for jokes and insults
+* Gets user input to add jokes and insults
+* Displays all the jokes and insults to the user

 # Roadmap
+* Put the data into a bucket on a selected cloud provider.
-Input the database to an LLVM in order to create modern Carnac jokes and/or insults.<br>
+* Input the database to an LLVM in order to create modern Carnac jokes and/or insults.